What Is Asymmetric Information?

-Asymmetric Information is a situation whereby there is unequal knowledge between the parties of a transaction resulting in an unusual advantage to the party with additional knowledge.
-This occurs primarily before the transaction/pre-contractual problem.
-Adverse selection and Moral hazard can result from severe cases of asymmetric information problem.
+It occurs primarily before the transaction/pre-contractual problem.
+Adverse selection and Moral hazard can result from severe asymmetric information problems.

-The types of Asymmetric information problem can be classified as follows:
+The types of asymmetric information theory can be classified as follows:

 #1 – Adverse Selection

-Refers to the process whereby undesired results occur when buyers and sellers have access to different or asymmetric information.
-This leads to an imbalance in the price and quantity of goods and services in the market.
-For e.g., if a bank sets a fixed price for all its checking account, the low balance and high activity customers would be severely impacted and may shift to another option.
+It refers to the process whereby undesired results occur when buyers and sellers access different or asymmetric information.
+It leads to an imbalance in the price and quantity of goods and services.
+E.g., if a bank sets a fixed price for all its checking accountChecking AccountA checking account is a bank account that allows multiple deposits and withdrawals.
+Additionally, it provides superior liquidity., the low balance and high activity customers

 #2 – Moral Hazards